Frequently Asked Questions

 Is EDP a minority or race based program?

 No. EDP is very ethnically and racially diverse.
-Currently, the SUNY Fredonia EDP's
+Currently, EDP's student body is

 Is EDP a Financial Aid Program?

 Although extremely important to the student, the amount of EDP direct aid award is